citp/privacy-policy-historical/e/ed/edg/edgetechcorp.com.md

-> *The following text is extracted and transformed from the edgetechcorp.com privacy policy that was archived on 2012-10-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121009123500id_/http%3A//www.edgetechcorp.com/help/%3Fp%3Dpriva-pol) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the edgetechcorp.com privacy policy that was archived on 2014-07-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140703045927id_/http%3A//www.edgetechcorp.com/privacy) for the most accurate reproduction.*

-# Help - Edge Tech Corp
+#

 Please read the following information carefully.
 By accessing Edge Tech Corporation's website, you furnish your acceptance and agreement with these terms.
 If you do not accept and agree with these terms in full, please do not access this website.